ivelin/zk0/.kilocode/rules/memory-bank/tasks.md

 3. **If Permission Granted, Proceed with Merge and Pull Request**: Merge the working branch into main and submit a pull request for review
 4. **Ask User to Review and Approve Pull Request**: Wait for user review and approval of the pull request
 5. **Push New GitHub Release**: Create a GitHub release with proper tags (semantic versioning), description (changelog summary), and changelog (detailed changes)
+6. **Switch Back to Working Branch**: Switch the local git branch back to the original working branch that was active before starting the release preparation workflow (usually dev branch, but not always)

 **Success Criteria:**
 - Working branch successfully merged into main via approved pull request